 Greg Hill & Associates was then retained and appeared for the client on the appointed day.
 As Greg expected, the prosecutor did agree to reduce the offense to an infraction if the client returned to court in four weeks after paying a $275 fee to the City of Manhattan Beach and a $100 fee to the Los Angeles Superior Court.

 The client’s father took care of ensuring both payments were made and gave Greg the receipts for each payment.
 Greg then appeared in court on the further date and showed the prosecutor the receipts.
-As promised, the prosecutor amended the complaint to allege the 4.102.010 as an infraction.
+As promised, the prosecutor amended the complaint to allege the Manhattan Beach Municipal Code section 4.102.010 violation as an infraction.
 The misdemeanor allegation was then dismissed.

-This resolution was greatly appreciated by the client because he avoided a misdemeanor conviction, which would have terminated his student loans and made them payable at once.
+This resolution was greatly appreciated by the client because he avoided a misdemeanor conviction, which would have terminated his student loans and made them payable at once (if his student loans were like most student loans).
 This meant he was able to continue his college education.
 This also certainly made his father very happy.
+Resolving the case as an infraction also meant the client would not be on any form of probation, so this case would not be a hindrance to the client being hired for a summer job or internship.

 For more information about the issues in this public urination case summary, click on the following articles: